yaya2devops/bachelor-guide/docs/intern.md

 ## Administrative obligations

-- As soon as you start, you must sign an internship agreement at the company and bring it to university.
+1- As soon as you start, you must sign an internship agreement at the company and bring it to university.
-- The company provides a training certificate that includes the duration and is taken to the university.
+2- The company provides a training certificate that includes the duration and is taken to the university.
-- Your timesheet, along with your internship report, must be signed and delivered by the deadline to the university.
+3- Your timesheet, along with your internship report, must be signed and delivered by the deadline to the university.
+4- Prepare a presentation and speak up!

 # Presentation - End of the 2nd Year Project
 After you finish your experience, you will present what you were up to the university.